mkh-user/Text-Forge/README.md

 Text Forge is a lightweight, extensible, and mode-driven text editor.
 It's customizable, scriptable, and ready to handle any format and language in a data-driven and object-oriented environment without any change in source.

+> [!Note]
+> Text Forge still has many uncompleted/unenabled capabilities, but it is usable even now (because most of these uncompleted capabilities are not core-related).

 ---

 ## ✨ Core Principles